-If we believe this, God calls that resting.
+If you believe you are already healed even though symptoms are still present, God calls that resting.
 We are resting in what Jesus has done for us.
-See THE BATTLE IS NOT YOURS (SO WHY FIGHT?)

-Jesus tells the paralysed man to ‘rise, take up your bed’. (symbolising rest) Joseph Prince’s interpretation of this verse, is that God is asking us to ‘take up our rest.’
-How interesting that this man received a Sabbath day healing.
+Jesus tells the paralysed man to ‘rise, take up your bed’ (symbolising rest) Joseph Prince’s interpretation of this verse, is that God is asking us to ‘take up our rest.’

 We have a continual relationship with the Godhead.
 As we draw close to Him, He draws close to us.

 He speaks to us and we listen and we allow Him to fill us with His love and His Spirit.
 All this was missing in the Old Covenant.

 The Old Covenant day of rest is a “shadow of the things that were to come; the reality, however, is found in Christ.”
 Col 2:16